Additional Annuity Program

 Section 403(b) accounts or Section 457(b) accounts (such as the Ohio Public Employees Deferred Compensation Program) may also be rolled over without limits, provided that the rollover of funds to your OPERS Additional Annuity account is completed within 120 days after retirement or termination of your employment.
 These funds will retain their tax-deferred status as long as they are left with OPERS.

-You must complete a Additional Annuity Deposit-Traditional Pension Plan Contributors (AAA-T) depending on the plan in which you participate.
+You must complete a Additional Annuity Deposit-Traditional Pension Plan Contributors (AAA-T).
 This form is used for both types of deposits.
 A worksheet is included on the back of this form so you can estimate your IRC Section 415(c) limitation for a voluntary contribution.

 Upon application of your Additional Annuity account, you'll choose between a lump-sum payment or annuitized in monthly payments.
 Either way, the Additional Annuity Program provides you a supplemental income in retirement.